ArgyllCMS documentation index (V3.3.0)

 Almost all of the source code and provided executable files are copyrighted works, licensed under the Affero GNU Version 3 license, and therefore they (or works derived from them) can't be copied, sold or made available to users interacting with them remotely through a computer network, without providing the source code.
 Nothing other than your agreement and compliance with the Affero GNU License grants you permission to use, modify or distribute ArgyllCMS source code, executables or works derived from them.
 You risk being sued for copyright infringement and damages if you use or distribute ArgyllCMS or derived works without a valid license.
 The Affero GNU license prohibits extending these tools (i.e. by combining them with other programs or scripts that make use of, depend on, or are designed to work with the ArgyllCMS code) and distributing them, unless all the elements of the extensions or derived works are also made available under a GPL compatible license.
 Note that User Interface "front ends" or GUI's are derived works, since they make use of ArgyllCMS to determine their design, implementation details and functionality, irrespective of whether ArgyllCMS code is packaged with them or not.
 It is permissible to provide ArgyllCMS tools with other non GPL components if the elements of the package are not related, such that the packaging is mere aggregation.
 For all the gory details, please read the accompanying license.

 Please note that if you wish to incorporate or make use of the code in commercial or non-GPL products, that you will need to negotiate a commercial license to do so.
-Many portions of the ArgyllCMS code are very technically specialized and took a great deal of expertise and time to develop, and licensing cost will reflect this.
+Many portions of the ArgyllCMS code are very technically specialized and took a great deal of expertise and time to develop and maintain, and licensing cost will reflect this.
 Successfully negotiating a commercial license is not certain, so it is strongly advised that commercial or non-GPL products making use of ArgyllCMS not be developed until such a licensing agreement is in place.

 Note that unlike many commercial ICC profiling tools, the profiles created using ArgyllCMS, are not subject to any claims or restrictions of ArgyllCMS's author(s), but are assumed to be the copyright property of the person who gathers the characterization data, and causes the profiles to be created.

-The ArgyllCMS is Copyright 1995 - 2023 Graeme W. Gill, and is made available under the terms of the Affero GNU General Public License Version 3, as detailed in the License.txt file.
+The ArgyllCMS is Copyright 1995 - 2024 Graeme W. Gill, and is made available under the terms of the Affero GNU General Public License Version 3, as detailed in the License.txt file.
 Documentation is licensed under the terms of the GNU Free Documentation License, Version 1.3.
 The author asserts his moral rights over this material in relationship to the attribution and integrity of these works.
 In particular, if these works are modified in a way that materially changes their functionality, then the modified works should be renamed in a way that clearly distinguishes them from "Argyll" or "ArgyllCMS" so that the effects of such changes do not reflect on the original works integrity or the original authors reputation.

 A subset of files (those that are related to the color instrument drivers, and are collected together into the instlib.zip archive by the spectro/instlib.ksh script + xicc/ccmx.h and xicc/ccmx.c) are licensed under the General Public License Version 2 or later, as detailed in the License2.txt file.